‘Teen Mom OG’ Stars Catelynn Lowell, Tyler Baltierra, And Daughter Nova Finally Meet Carly Again

 “Carly ran right to me with a huge smile on her face when I was holding Nova, it was pretty precious,” Tyler said in a response to a fan on Twitter.

-This would have been a pretty sight to witness, but Tyler reminded us that Carly’s adoptive parents has a rule that no photo of her will make its way to social media.
+This would have been a pretty sight to witness, but Tyler reminded us that Carly’s adoptive parents have a rule that no photo of her will make its way to social media.
 While they are allowed to talk about seeing her, the sisters’ photos, if any, are to be kept private.

 The reunion with Carly also helped with Catelynn’s current battle with panic attacks due to postpartum depression.
 The sisters’ first playtime together melted their mother’s heart and gave her enough strength to carry on another day.